A section of part of the Homestead meteorite which fell in Iowa in 1875.

-They are divided into three groups on the basis of the propoortion of free nickel-iron metal and total metal they contain.
+They are divided into three groups on the basis of the proportion of free nickel-iron metal and total metal they contain.

 Classification of chondrites

-H Groupchondrites have a High content of free nickel-iron (15 to 19% by weight), relatively low iron oxide in the silicates, and smaller chondrules than those of the L or LL groups.
-Aside from olivine, they are rich in the orthopyroxene bronzite, earning them the older and now-obselete name bronzite chondrites.
+chondrites have a High content of free nickel-iron (15 to 19% by weight), relatively low iron oxide in the silicates, and smaller chondrules than those of the L or LL groups.
+Aside from olivine, they are rich in the orthopyroxene bronzite, earning them the older and now-obsolete name bronzite chondrites.
 The reflectance spectra of H chondrites is similar to that of the main belt asteroid 6 Hebe, which has thus been earmarked as a possible parent body.

 chondrites are Low in free nickel-iron (4 to 10%).
 Their primary minerals are olivine and the orthopyroxene hypersthene.
 Reflectance spectra comparisons point to 433 Eros as a possible parent body.
 In any event, L chondrites bear evidence of severe shock metamorphism suggesting a violent impact history.